North Korean athletes will compete at Winter Olympics

 "This team will enter the Olympic Stadium under the Korean unification flag.
 I'm sure that this will be a very emotional moment not only for all Koreans but also for the entire world," Bach said.

-He also confirmed that, for the first time in Olympic history, the two nations will enter a joint women's ice hockey team.
+He also confirmed that, for the first time in Olympic history, the two nations will enter a joint women's ice hockey team under the name Korea and represented by the unification flag.

-"For the first time in Olympic history, the two Korean teams will enter to compete as one team in the form of a unified Korean women's ice hockey team."
+Of the 22 North Korean athletes, 15 will be women and seven will be men, the IOC said.
+They will be accompanied by 24 coaches and 21 media representatives.

+The athletes will compete in ice hockey, ice skating and skiing across five disciplines -- ice hockey, figure skating, short track speedskating, cross-country skiing and alpine skiing -- the IOC said.

 Bach said reaching this outcome "was not an easy journey" but that he was proud of what the representatives of the two Koreas, the IOC and the Pyeongchang 2018 Organizing Committee had achieved.